With the moisture in Oregon, Salem roofers need to be very particular when it comes to installing ventilation on their customers’ roofs.

 - 40-50% of roofing ventilation should be from the ridge.

 - 50-60% of roofing ventilation should come from the eaves, which should be divided among both sides of the house (25-30% per bottom on soffit venting)

 There are a few simple ways that you can check your roof for ventilation issues, so be sure to check the following:

 - If you smell or see mold growing in your attic, you likely need to call a roofing professional and have them install a better ventilation system.
 If the damage is extensive, re-roofing might be in order.

 - If you see frost or moisture on the ceiling, rafters, or anywhere else in your attic, you may need a better roof vent system.

 - If your attic is excessively hot in warmer months, you might need to get your roof vent system checked out.

 - If you look on your roof and can’t see any roof vents, you should give a roofing contractor a call right away to come inspect your ventilation system.

 If you’re noticing any of these issues, be sure to call a roofing contractor to come assess your roof ventilation and breathability.
 Fixing your roof vent system early can save you hundreds, if not thousands, of dollars in the long-run.
-If you’re in the Salem, Oregon area, feel free to give one of the top rated Oregon roofing contractors a call today for a free estimate at (503) 585-2338.
+If you’re in the Salem, Oregon area, feel free to give one of the top rated Oregon roofing contractors a call today for an estimate at (503) 585-2338.